ksuamel/content-hub-extensions/README.md

 # How to use
 Installing and configuring the module is straight forward.

-First, ensure you have the default CMP connector working on your Sitecore solution.
-Then, deserialize the Sitecore items in this solution into your Sitecore instance.
-Finally, configure the new features.
+1. Ensure you the the default CMP connector installed and working on your Sitecore solution
+2. Deserialize the included Sitecore items
+3. Deploy DLLs and configuration files
+4. Configure new features

 ## Deserializing the included Sitecore items
 This module uses Sitecore Content Serialization module included in the Sitecore CLI.
 If you want to directly install these new templates into your instance, run the following commands at the root of the repo: